harsha-vardhan-n/My_Sample/README.md

 > This OnePageConfig contains the version details of each of the Softwares or Tools or Modules or Plugins used in the Integration lab Repository Code.

-Below Table contains the various apps/softwares/tools/plugins/modules used for development with version

 ## Base Platform Requirements ##

 *The below table is the pre-requisites required to run the integration lab code*